 Risk of flashover!
 High voltages will be present in the terminal compartment.
 High voltages can cause flashover between conductors with different electric potential, and between a conductor and earth.
 When you route and connect the cables, maintain the following minimum clearances:

-- → 20 mm between conductors - → 40 mm between a conductor and earth
+- → 20 mm between cable lugs of conductors with different potentials - → 40 mm between cable lugs of conductors and the parts with earth potential

 Power and grounding cables